By Naomi Millburn

 If you’re a proud and dedicated cat parent, a lot of different things go into loving your furry buddy, from making sure he gets sufficient interactive playtime to feeding him a nutritious and well-balanced diet.
-Dry commercial food can make a strong dietary foundation for many cats.
+Dry commercial food is a strong dietary foundation for most cats.
 Before you decide on a dry formula for your cutie, however, make sure you’re aware of its caloric content.
 In “everyday speak,” kilocalories and calories are one and the same.

 Dry Cat Food and Calories